h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 Use the ``feature_frequencies`` function to retrieve the number of times a feature was used on a prediction path in a tree model.
 This option is only available in GBM, DRF, and IF.

-Using the previous GBM example, run the following to the find frequency of each feature in the prediction path of the model:
+Using the previous example, run the following to the find frequency of each feature in the prediction path of the model:

 .. tabs::
    .. code-tab:: r R